alfficcadenti/splinterlands-bot/README.md

 # splinterlands-bot

+This is my personal project of a BOT to play the game [Splinterlands](https://www.splinterlands.com)

 ## index.js

 run `npm start`

-to start BOT login routine. username and password needs to be specified. **currently working until cards selection**.
+to start BOT login routine. username and password needs to be specified in the file .env in the root as variable:
+ACCOUNT and PASSWORD.

 ## battleGetData.js